mbforbes/mapgen/report/report.md

 The domain of _urban_ procedural generation can be roughly split into three
-sub-problems: layout modelling (maps and roads), building modelling (3D geometries), and facade modelling (3D facades and textures)
-\cite{vanegas2010modelling}.
-Exciting advances in all of these areas have led to remarkably realistic results, such as generating cities that expand over time \cite{weber2009interactive} and villages that grow based on their geography \cite{emilien2012procedural}.
+sub-problems: layout modelling (maps and roads), building modelling (3D geometries), and facade modelling (3D facades and textures).[^vanegas2010modelling] Exciting advances in all of these areas have led to remarkably realistic results, such as generating cities that expand over time[^weber2009interactive] and villages that grow based on their geography.[^emilien2012procedural]

 While procedural generation offers great gains compared to manually creating content, a key problem still exists: the designers of such generation systems